gevent/gevent/docs/development/installing_from_source.rst

   `have issues installing gevent for this reason
   <https://github.com/pypa/pipenv/issues/2113>`_.

-- gevent 1.5 comes with a ``pyproject.toml`` file that installs the build dependencies, including CFFI (needed for libuv support). pip 18 or above is required for this support.
+- gevent 1.5 and newer come with a ``pyproject.toml`` file that installs the build dependencies, including CFFI (needed for libuv support). pip 18 or above is required for this support.

 - You can use pip's `VCS support
   <https://pip.pypa.io/en/stable/reference/pip_install/#vcs-support>`_